MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 # Monitoring and Analyzing Telemetry

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] emits telemetry data for various activities and operations on tenants.
-Whether [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Online or On-premises, you can set up your tenants to send telemetry to Application Insights.
+Whether running [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Online or On-premises, you can set up your tenants to send telemetry to Application Insights.
 Application Insights is a service hosted within Azure that gathers telemetry data for analysis and presentation.
 For more information, see [What is Application Insights?](/azure/azure-monitor/app/app-insights-overview).

-Monitoring telemetry gives you an overview of the activities on and general health on your tenants, and helps you to diagnose problems and analyze operations that affect performance.
+Monitoring telemetry gives you a look at the activities and general health of your tenants, helping you diagnose problems and analyze operations that affect performance.

 ## Available Telemetry